 Since the process of maturation involves converting sugar to starch, sweet corn stores poorly and must be eaten fresh, canned, or frozen, before the kernels become tough and starchy.

-Let’s take a look a their nutritional data and find out more.
+Let’s take a look at their nutritional data and find out more.

-As you can see, raw corn contains a lot of water, acidic content, a little sugar, and a hint of fat.
+As you can see sweetcorn contains a lot of water, acidic content, quite a bit of sugar, and a little fat.